oreillymedia/Learning-OpenCV-3_examples/README.md

 ## NOTES

 For default suggestions of how the run the code, it assumes you put your build directory under `Learning-OpenCV-3_examples` directory.
-Thus, you

-Previously, from the `Learning-OpenCV-3_examples` directory:
+Thus, from the `Learning-OpenCV-3_examples` directory:

 ```
   mkdir build